Fidelity demands companies make exec pay plans longer term

 CAREER SHARES

-Rossi has been outspoken on executive pay in recent months and applauded plans by British-based bank Barclays, in which Fidelity is among the 15 largest shareholders, to cut its wage bill as part of a wider shake-up.
+Rossi has been outspoken on executive pay in recent months and applauded plans by British-based bank Barclays (BARC.L), in which Fidelity is among the 15 largest shareholders, to cut its wage bill as part of a wider shake-up.

 Rossi has also suggested in previous letters to executives the introduction of "career" shares which directors must hold until they leave the company.